RickyOnGitHub/jbookman/README.md

 <img src="/static/jbookman-entities-001.png" alt="JBookMan Available Entities">

-- to enter a new book, it helps to understand the data model, which is represented in this application in **JDL** https://www.jhipster.tech/jdl/intro/
+- to enter a new book, it helps to understand the data model, which is represented in this application in [JDL](https://www.jhipster.tech/jdl/intro/).

 <img src="/static/jbookman-jdl-001.png" alt="JBookMan JDL Data Model">

 - you see, there a several relationships for a book entry: if you want to create a new book (1) author, (2) publisher, (3) genre and (4) iso currency for the books' list price must be available.
-Don't be afraid, sample data to start off is created with Faker https://fakerjs.dev/.
+Don't be afraid, sample data to start off is created with [FAKER](https://fakerjs.dev/).
 From the list of available books, you can **Create a new book**.

 <img src="/static/jbookman-entities-books-001.png" alt="JBookMan List of currently available Books">